HACC2018/ohia.ai/machine_learning/README.md

 ### Transfer Learning
 Transfer learning allowed our team to reuse features learned by neural networks.
 Our team utilizes multi-stage transfer learning to mitigate the need for extremely large datasets.

 1. Obtain base models which are pretrained on ImageNet.
-These pretrained models have learned salient features of real-world images.
-By using these base models as a starting point, we can avoid having to train on
+Starting with pretrained models allows us to resuse the salient features of real-world images learned from ImageNet.
 2. Retrain the base models on PlantNet.
 This allows our neural networks to learn plant specific features in the images.
 3. Fine-tune our models on the scraped dataset which consists of images of plants found in Hawaii.
+This step ensures that our model has learned to make predictions on images in its intended use case.

 The `--training_type` parameter defines the stage of training.